-- Where your computer is housed and if you can make it into a duel screen if possible.
+- Where your computer is housed and if you can make it into a dual screen if possible?

 2. Prep Student Kits for Virtual Teaching

-Send home student kits for home learning and make them hands on.
-Send home things you can to make the learning environment has fun and relevant as possible.
-Try to make this pack as useful, economic, and engaging as you can.
+Send home student kits for home learning and make them hands-on.
+Send home things you can to make the learning environment as fun and relevant as possible.
+Try to make this pack as useful, economical, and engaging as you can.

 Just because you could use technology doesn’t mean you should.
-Remember these kids are YOUNG and they need as much hands on materials as possible.
-Yes, I can have student build ten frames in a virtual game OR I could send home ten frame mats and have student place counters on the ten frame.
-Even though I love technology, I strongly feel best practices tell us to make the learning hands on.
+Remember these kids are YOUNG and they need as much hands-on materials as possible.
+Yes, I can have students build ten frames in a virtual game OR I could send home ten frame mats and have student place counters on the ten frames.
+Even though I love technology, I strongly feel best practices tell us to make learning hands-on.

 My grade level sent home: